ehaugw/Outward-RelicKeeper/README.md

 # Patch notes

+* Version 1.1.1

+  * update trainer location and dialogue
+  * RelikCondition update: display the required relic lore level to Use Relic and Unleash
 * Version 1.1.0

   * breaking change to RelicConditions, which means you must update **RelicKeeper** and [Crusader's Equipment](https://outward.thunderstore.io/package/ehaugw/CrusadersEquipment/ "Crusader's Equipment") at the same time